Skip to content

 PAROL6 commander software

-PAROL6 commander software was writen in python.
-Its main purpase is to offer an interactive GUI for users to use to control and program PAROL6 robot.
+Commander software can be found in the PAROL Commander GitHub repository.
+PAROL6 commander software is written in Python.
+Its main purpose is to offer an interactive GUI for controlling and programming the PAROL6 robot.

-- Built in programming language RBTscript
+• Built-in programming language RBTscript

-- Control loops of up to 100Hz
+• Control loops of up to 100 Hz

-- Robot jog in joint and cartesian space
+• Robot jog in joint and Cartesian space

-- Input and Output control
+• Input and output control

-- View of robot telemetry data
+• View of robot telemetry data

-- Estop and safety functions
+• E-stop and safety functions

 Structure

-How to run / Install
+How to run and install

-- Install all dependencies
+2. Install all dependencies.

 PAROL6 control board software

-We recommend using VS Code and platformio to install, edit and run the code.
+We recommend using VS Code and PlatformIO to install, edit, and run the code.

-PAROL6 control board software Install guide
+PAROL6 control board software install guide

-Code upload to PAROL6 control board software
+Code upload to PAROL6 control board

-How to test PAROL6 control board?
+How to test the PAROL6 control board

 Communication protocol

-Communication is based on UART and is being done over USB cable from the robot to the PC.
-The usual baud rate is 3Mbit.
-Data is sent to the robot at 100Hz (If your PC is not good enough this can be decrease but performance will suffer).
-Data is sent in specially packed compact data packets.
+Communication is based on UART over USB from the robot to the PC.
+The standard baud rate is 3 Mbit.
+Data is sent to the robot at 100 Hz (this can be reduced if your PC is not powerful enough, but performance will suffer).
+Data is sent in compact, specially packed data packets.

 While(1){